-Appropriate mounting is very important for prolonged life expectancy of any amplifier.
-Select a location that allows enough space so sufficient airflow is maintainable and a location that provides protection from moisture.
+Appropriate mounting is very important for the prolonged life expectancy of any amplifier.
+Select a location that allows enough space for sufficient airflow to be maintainable, and a location that provides protection from moisture.
 Keep in mind that an amplifier should never be mounted upside down.
-Upside down mounting will compromise heat dissipation through the heatsink and could engage the thermal protection circuit.
+Upside down mounting will compromise heat dissipation through the heat sink and could engage the thermal protection circuit.

-Make sure before any connection is made to the amplifier or source unit, ensure that you turn the audio system off.
+Make sure before any connection is made to the amplifier or source unit that you turn the audio system off.
 Failure to do so could result in either the stock system or your new FUSION product being damaged.
 FUSION will not warranty damaged amplifiers due to incorrect installation.

-Note: Ensure the audio system is off during the installation of FUSION product.
-Once the installation is complete FUSION recommends that you turn the volume of the source unit up slowly so not to damage the speakers.
+Note: Ensure the audio system is off during the installation of FUSION products.
+Once the installation is complete FUSION recommends that you turn the volume of the source unit up slowly to avoid damaging the speakers.
 Please recheck the complete installation prior to turning the audio system on.

-Always ensure that the ground connection point is a clean bare metal connection and it is a good idea to apply silicone over the bolt and connection to prevent rust forming.
-If the amplifier is powered on without an Earth connection or a poor connection this will cause damage to the amplifier and / or head unit as it will try to find an earth via the least path of resistance which could be through the RCA connectors back to the Head Unit .
-This will burn the Earth track on the Head Unit or it may go through the chassis of the Amp to the floor of the car.
+Always ensure that the ground connection point is a clean, bare metal connection.
+It is a good idea to apply silicone over the bolt and connection to prevent the formation of rust.
+If the amplifier is powered on without an earth connection or a poor connection, this will cause damage to the amplifier and/or head unit as it will try to find an earth via the least path of resistance, which could be through the RCA connectors back to the head unit .
+This will burn the earth track on the head unit or it may go through the chassis of the amp to the floor of the car.
 This is traceable by a technician to verify the cause of the damage.

 My Amplifier isn’t working.